ritesh99rakesh/gsocProposal/SymPy.md

 ```
 (similar to `multivariate_rv()` for `joint_rv`)

-I couldn't find a general method to compute the density of compound RV *(I believe that such general method doesn't exist, because it would require integrating out at least one parameter, eg. non-conjugate prior in machine learning)*.
-But for certain cases, it is possible as given [here](https://en.wikipedia.org/wiki/Compound_probability_distribution#Examples).
+I couldn't find a general method to compute the density of compound RV *(I believe that such general formula doesn't exist, because it would require integrating out at least one parameter, e.g. non-conjugate prior in machine learning)*.
+But for some instances, it is possible as given [here](https://en.wikipedia.org/wiki/Compound_probability_distribution#Examples).

 Consider the following code of how this case can be dealt with:
 ```python